IsmailSan/ikhsan-s-portfolio/README.md

 **Description:**
 An app for registering and monitoring legal cases.
 **Technologies used:**
-React Native, Ruby, Rails
+React Native, Ruby on Rails
 ![](LAps.png)

 ## 4. MR. RE (Royal Enfield Indonesian Community)
 **Client:**
 Indonesian Royal Enfield Community
 **Description:**
 An application used for scanning at competition events.
 **Technologies used:**
-Kotlin, Ruby, Rails
+Kotlin, Ruby on Rails
 ![](Mr.RE.png)

 ## 5. KMS Waskita Mobile Apps